johandahlberg/piper/README.md

 |-globalConfig.sh   # Global setup with e.g. paths to programs etc.
 |-piper             # Basic runscript
 |-README.md         # This readme
+|----sbt            # The sbt compiler - included for the users convinience
 |----lib            # Unmanaged dependecencies
 |----project        # Build stuff for sbt
 |----resources      # Unmanaged additional dependecencies which are manually downloaded by setup script, and a perl hack which is currently used to sync reads